IAmMoltony/pixiv-monitor/README.md

 1. `check_interval`: How often to check, in seconds.
 1. `notifications_off`: Enable this option to disable system notifications.
 1. `num_threads`: Number of threads to use to check for artists.
 More threads speeds up the process, especially if you monitor many artists.
 Make sure you don't set it too high **or the script (and possibly your system) might break.**
+1. `log`: Options for logging described below.
 1. `email`: Whether to enable email notifications.
+1. `smtp`: SMTP options for sending emails, described below.
+No need to change if you don't use email notifications.

+### Logging options

+1. `backup_count`: How many log files to keep.
+1. `max_size`: Maximum size of one log file in MiB.
+1. `directory`: What directory to keep log files in.

+### SMTP options

+1. `mail_host`: The SMTP host server. `address` is the SMTP host address, `port` is the port.
+1. `from_address`: What address the emails will be sent from.
+1. `to_address`: What address the emails will be sent to.
+4. `credentials`: Your login and password for the email host server.

 Next you'll need to configure authentication as describe below.